New York City II

 Fort Masonic

-Built on the ruins of Patriot Fort Greene (1) (British Fort Sutherland) from 1776.
+A one-gun redoubt built on the then still extant ruins of Patriot Fort Greene (1) (British Fort Sutherland) from 1776.

 Fort Fireman